List icon

 Example

-Variables involved in the expression is only x.
+Variables involved in the expression are only x.

 The power of x in each term is: